 Zotero provides the ability to save references from most library catalogs and databases, and even some regular web pages, with one click.
-If Zotero detects that you're looking at a book or article on a catalog, database, or a site like Amazon.com or Google Scholar, you'll see a book or page icon appear in the address bar of your browser.
+If Zotero detects that you're looking at a book or article on a catalog, database, or a site like Amazon.com or Google Scholar, you'll see a book or page icon appear in your browser.
 Just click the icon and Zotero will automatically save the citation.

 If you're on a page of search results with many items, you'll see a folder icon instead.
 Click this to get a list of all the items on the page, and check off the ones you want to save.